 The 2012 RIAHOF Dinner and Awards Ceremony was held on Saturday, November 17, 2012.

-This year's event took place at the Scottish Rite Masonic Center in Cranston, RI.
+The 2012 event took place at a new, larger location: The Scottish Rite Masonic Center in Cranston, RI.

 In addition to our normal recognition of individuals, we also commemorated the 100th anniversary of US Marine Corps Aviation.